-(viii) Toxicity of the hazardous substances at the site; and
+((ix) Toxicity of the hazardous substances at the site; and

-(ix) Natural processes that reduce concentrations of hazardous substances and have been documented to occur at the site or under similar site conditions.
+((x) Natural processes that reduce concentrations of hazardous substances and have been documented to occur at the site or under similar site conditions.

-(c) A longer period of time may be used for the restoration time frame for a site to achieve cleanup levels at the point of compliance if the cleanup action selected has a greater degree of long-term effectiveness than on-site or offsite disposal, isolation, or containment options.
+((c) Cleanup levels below area background concentrations.
+When area background concentrations, as defined in WAC 173-340-200, would result in recontamination of the site to levels that exceed cleanup levels:

+(i) The remedial action must achieve area background concentrations within a reasonable restoration time frame, as determined under (b) of this subsection.

-(d)When area background concentrations (see WAC 173-340-200 for definition) would result in recontamination of the site to levels that exceed cleanup levels, that portion of the cleanup action which addresses cleanup below area background concentrations may be delayed until the offsite sources of hazardous substances are controlled.
+(ii) Cleaning up the site below area background concentrations may be delayed until the off-site sources of hazardous substances are controlled.

-(In these cases the remedial action shall be considered an interim action until cleanup levels are attained.
+(iii) The remedial action is considered an interim action until cleanup levels are attained.

-(e) Where cleanup levels determined under Method C in WAC 173-340-706 are below technically possible concentrations, concentrations that are technically possible to achieve shall be met within a reasonable time frame considering the factors in subsection (b) of this section.
+((d) Cleanup levels below technically possible concentrations.
+Where cleanup levels determined under Method C in WAC 173-340-706 are below concentrations that are technically possible to achieve:

+(i) The remedial action must achieve concentrations that are technically possible to achieve within a reasonable restoration time frame, as determined under (b) of this subsection.

-(In these cases the remedial action shall be considered an interim action until cleanup levels are attained.
+(ii) The remedial action is considered an interim action until cleanup levels are attained.

-(f) Extending the restoration time frame shall not be used as a substitute for active remedial measures, when such actions are practicable.

-(3) Determining whether a cleanup action uses permanent solutions to the maximum extent practicable.
+(5) Determining whether a cleanup action uses permanent solutions to the maximum extent practicable.

-a) Purpose.
-This subsection describes the requirements and procedures for determining whether a cleanup action uses permanent solutions to the maximum extent practicable, as required under subsection (2)(b)(i) of this section.
-A determination that a cleanup action meets this one requirement does not mean that the other minimum requirements specified in subsection (2) of this section have been met.
-To select a cleanup action for a site, a cleanup action must meet each of the minimum requirements specified in subsection (2) of this section.
+(a) Purpose.
+This subsection specifies the requirements and procedures for determining whether a cleanup action uses permanent solutions to the maximum extent practicable, as required under RCW 70.105D.030(1) and subsection (3)(a)(viii) of this section.

-(b) General requirements.
-When selecting a cleanup action, preference shall be given to permanent solutions to the maximum extent practicable.
-To determine whether a cleanup action uses permanent solutions to the maximum extent practicable, the disproportionate cost analysis specified in (e) of this subsection shall be used.
-The analysis shall compare the costs and benefits of the cleanup action alternatives evaluated in the feasibility study.
-The costs and benefits to be compared are the evaluation criteria identified in (f) of this subsection.

-(c) Permanent cleanup action defined.
 A permanent cleanup action or permanent solution is defined in WAC 173-340-200.

-(d) Selection of a permanent cleanup action.
-A disproportionate cost analysis shall not be required if the department and the potentially liable persons agree to a permanent cleanup action that will be identified by the department as the proposed cleanup action in the draft cleanup action plan.
+(b) Applicability.
+The evaluation required under this subsection must be conducted unless a permanent cleanup action alternative is selected as the cleanup action.